kfitz/tmt_get_started/visualize-your-topic-model.md

 Spend some time investigating your visualization.
 Which topics rise in prominence over time?
 Which fade?
 Can you correlate the presence or absence of topics with historical events?

 Does the rise and fall of these topics ring true to you?
-Where would you investigate futher, if you could?
+Where would you investigate further, if you could?
 What would you do to confirm the conclusions your visualization suggests?

 You can also investigate each topic in isolation by using the **Edit Filter...** option within the **Measure Names** context menu and checking only that topic.

-When you get here, please raise your blue flag so we can share what we've found, once everyone reaches the same point.

 Bonus round: Can you figure out how to make an area chart [like this one](https://public.tableau.com/views/inaugural_speeches_area_graph/Sheet1?:embed=y&:display_count=yes&publish=yes)?
 Hint 1: You'll need to edit the CSV file so that the file names are years.
 [Hint 2](https://onlinehelp.tableau.com/current/pro/desktop/en-us/qs_area_charts.htm).